Menu

 Self storage operators are usually not liable for damages to tenants' property.
 Of course, the rules vary from state to state, so consult your state self storage association; they can tell you how liability laws work in your state.

-In general, though, you’re not going to be held legally liable for damage to your tenants’ property - but that won’t stop them from trying.
+In general, though, you’re not going to be held legally liable for damage to your tenants’ property - but that won't make the problem go away.

 If they have insurance or a tenant protection plan, you can offer them something useful and concrete.
-So, while you don’t need to offer self storage insurance or a tenant protection plan, many operators find that doing so is worthwhile.
+So, while you don’t need to offer self storage insurance or a tenant protection plan, many operators find that doing so is worthwhile for more than just the revenue.

 The right answer will depend on the specifics of your self storage facility.
 Before you decide, consider the following factors: